 - Summarize the long-term health implications and the dietary approaches to living with type 1 and type 2 diabetes.

 Diabetes is one of the top three diseases in the United States.
-The World Health Organization (WHO) estimates that, globally, 422 million adults aged over 18 years were living with diabetes in 2014.
-Diabetes caused 1.5 million deaths in 2012.
+The International Diabetes Atlas 9th edition estimates that, globally, 463 million adults (9.3% of the world adult population) aged over 20 years were living with diabetes in 2019.1 Diabetes caused 1.5 million deaths in 2012.
 Higher-than-optimal blood glucose caused an additional 2.2 million deaths, by increasing the risks of cardiovascular and other diseases.
 Forty-three percent of these 3.7 million deaths occur before the age of 70 years.
-The percentage of deaths attributable to high blood glucose or diabetes that occurs prior to age 70 is higher in low- and middle-income countries than in high-income countries.1
+The percentage of deaths attributable to high blood glucose or diabetes that occurs prior to age 70 is higher in low- and middle-income countries than in high-income countries.2

 Diabetes is a metabolic disease of insulin deficiency and glucose over-sufficiency.
 Like other diseases, genetics, nutrition, environment, and lifestyle are all involved in determining a person’s risk of developing diabetes.
 One sure way to decrease your chances of getting diabetes is to maintain optimal body weight by adhering to a diet that is balanced in carbohydrate, fat, and protein intake and getting the recommended amount of activity each day.
 There are three different types of diabetes: type 1 diabetes, type 2 diabetes, and gestational diabetes.